The Genesis of Wagner's Opera Parsifal

 he autobiography tells how the first draft of an independent Parzival-drama came into the world:

-shining brightly into this house for the first time; the little garden was blooming and the birds singing, and at last I could sit out on the parapeted terrace
+brightly into this house for the first time; the little garden was blooming and the birds singing, and at last I could sit out on the parapeted terrace of the

-of the little dwelling and enjoy the longed-for tranquillity that seemed so fraught with promise.
-Filled with this sentiment, I suddenly said to myself that
+little dwelling and enjoy the longed-for tranquillity that seemed so fraught with promise.
+Filled with this sentiment, I suddenly said to myself that this was

 Left: The little dwelling; the "Asyl".